SabakiHQ/Sabaki/docs/guides/engines.md

   Arguments: `--gtp -w path/to/weightsfile`

-* [**KataGo**](https://github.com/lightvector/KataGo): Download the latest appropriate version from releases page for you system  with pre-trainded models.
+* [**KataGo**](https://github.com/lightvector/KataGo): Download the latest appropriate version from releases page for you system  with pretrained models.
 This engine supports analysis as well.

   Arguments: `gtp -model /path/to/model.txt.gz -config /path/to/gtp_example.cfg`